SergioGasquez/awesome-electronic-engineering/README.md

 ## Learning Resources <a name="LearningResources"></a>

 ### Websites   <a name="Websites"></a>
-- [All About Circuits](https://www.allaboutcircuits.com/education/) - Offers a wide variety of learning resources including textbooks, video lectures and worksheets .
+- [All About Circuits](https://www.allaboutcircuits.com/education/) - Offers a wide variety of learning resources including textbooks, video lectures and worksheets.
 - [Electronics Tutorials](https://www.electronics-tutorials.ws/) - Very descriptive tutorials in many different fields of electronics.
 - [Electronics Club](https://electronicsclub.info/) - A website for anyone wishing to learn about electronics or build simple projects.
 Written for beginners but used by many others as a quick reference.